Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-test-automation-alm.md

 #### Low Code Approach

-One alternative for execution of tests is combining Power Platform PIpelines and Power Automate.
+One alternative for execution of tests is combining Power Platform Pipelines and Power Automate.
 Using this approach to run the automated tests Power Automate Desktop could be used using a hosted configuration using only Power Platform resources this examples needs a Power Automate license.

 For organizations with Conditional access policies for authentication, you can use a Microsoft Intune Joined Windows 11 Cloud hosted PC to execute Desktop flows.
 This setup requires a Power Automate Hosted Process license and an Intune license, such as Intune Plan 1 or Microsoft 365 Business Premium.